 DIY hints and tips

-This page of our website aims to inspire the experienced Do It Yourself enthusiast or handy person.
+There are a number of things you can do at home to help keep you cosy over the colder months.
+Here are a few hints and tips to inspire the experienced Do It Yourself enthusiast or handy person.
 If you’re confident in your abilities it’s still important to consider seeking professional advice on what would be appropriate for your home before you begin.
 For example, when reducing draughts at all points around a property it’s important to ensure there’s adequate ventilation to prevent the build up of moisture and condensation.

 Save energy by insulating

 A simple way that you can save your energy is by insulating your loft.
 If you haven’t got any insulation in your loft now, insulating it could save you around £135 a year on your heating bill, and can pay back in less than two years.